Mahwash-Aly/HTML/README.md

 # HTML
 This file contains my first practice of Angela Yu's Webdev bootcamp.
 In my first branch, i have added an img tag.
 This tag adds my github pic to the code.
+My next step will be to add table to it.